pdoehle/swc-notes/ecology_r.md

+## Introduction
+### R
+- R and RStudion are two different pieces of software.
+	- Describe the differences
+- In R there is no pointing and clicking, and that a good thing ...
+- R allows you to reproduce your work faster.
+- R has over 10,000 packages.
+- R was made for data, and it scales.
+- R produces high resolution graphics that are ready for publication.
+- R is free, open-source, cross platform, and community supported.

+### R Studio
+- R studio is an Integrated Development Environment (IDE).
+- RStudio can: write code, navigate files, inspect variables, visualize plots, integrate with Git for version control, develop packages, and write shiny apps.
+- It is separate from R, but gives us a nicer way to interact with R.
+- Show the "Help," "Plots," and "Files" tabs.
+- Show the "Console" window.
+	- Console commands are forgotten after your session.
+- Show the "Script" window.
+	- You can save script commands for later.
+	- `Ctrl`+`Enter` shortcut for testing a line of code in the console.

+### Project directory
+- Good practice to contain the whole project in a single "working directory."
+- Relative links are portable.
+- It's a good idea to have separate folders for raw and clean data, and for scripts.
+- It's a good idea to determine a system you like and keep it consistent across projects.

 ## Creating Objects in R
+- Let's start a new project: *File* -> *New Project* -> *New Directory* -> *New Project* -> [ *Give your project a descriptive name* ] -> *Create Project*
+- Under the "Files" tab, create a new folder called `data`.
 - To begin with, R will do most math operations by tying it into the window.
+- `>` is the prompt.
+It means R is ready to accept input.
+- `+` means that R is expecting more input and that your command is not complete yet (this allows for multi-line commands).

 ```r
 3 + 5